 The University is Adopting Canvas; CEHD Can Do It!

 The University of Minnesota started to migrate Moodle courses to Canvas in the Fall of 2017.
-If you already are familiar with Canvas and want to get started building your courses be sure to see the Getting Started with Canvas section for all the tips and tricks you need.
-If you are unsure how to use Canvas, look over these materials or schedule an appointment with firstname.lastname@example.org, we will help you get used to the new system.
+If you are familiar with Canvas and want to get started building your courses be sure to see the Getting Started with Canvas section for all the tips and tricks you need or schedule an appointment with email@example.com, we will help you get used to the new system.

 The decision to move from Moodle to Canvas was heavily influenced by faculty and staff at the University of Minnesota including our CEHD community.
 The move comes after positive and encouraging results during an in-depth, two-year pilot and evaluation.
 The pilot included 55 instructors and 87 courses from CEHD.
 Data from the pilot showed both students and faculty had a preference for Canvas over Moodle.
 Canvas was chosen due to its: